Huỳnh Phú Sổ

-Huỳnh Phú Sổ (/vi/; 15 January 1920 – c.
-April 1947), popularly known as Đức Thầy (lit.
-"Virtuous Master") or Đức Huỳnh Giáo Chủ (lit.
-Virtuous [Sect] Founder (ie. Patriarch) Huynh), was the founder of the Hòa Hảo religious tradition.
+Huỳnh Phú Sổ (/vi/; 15 January 1920 – 16 April 1947), popularly known as Đức Thầy (lit.
+'Virtuous Master') or Đức Huỳnh Giáo Chủ (lit.
+'Virtuous Patriarch Huỳnh'), was the founder of the Hòa Hảo religious tradition.

 Early years

 Born in the village of Hòa Hảo, near Châu Đốc, Southern Vietnam, French Indochina, in 1920, Sổ was the son of a moderately wealthy peasant.
 Plagued in his youth by illness, he was a mediocre student and graduated from high school only because of his father's influence.
 He was a brave child, so his father sent him to Núi Cấm in the Seven Mountains to learn from a hermit who was both a mystic and a healer.
 After some training, Sổ made his mark during a stormy night in May 1939, having returned to his village after his master's death.
 While in an agitated state, Sổ appeared to have suddenly been cured of his illnesses and started to propound his religious teachings, which were based on Buddhism, on that spot.
 According to observers, he spoke for several hours spontaneously "with eloquence and erudition about the sublime dogmas of Buddhism ...
 The witnesses to this miracle, deeply impressed by the strange scene, became his first converts."

 His simplified teachings were designed to appeal primarily to the poor and the peasants.
 He attempted to win supporters by cutting down on ceremonies and complex doctrines, eschewing the use of temples.
 He won over followers by offering free consultations and performing purported miracle cures with simple herbs and acupuncture, and preaching at street corners and canal intersections.
 He quickly built up a following in the southern Mekong Delta and was looked to by his disciples for guidance in their daily lifestyles.
 In a time of colonial occupation, a native religion appealed to the masses who were displaying nationalist sentiment.
 Unlike Gautama Buddha, Sổ was Vietnamese.
 As a result, Sổ became a nationalist icon and became a wanted man for the French colonial authorities, having gained 100,000 followers in less than a year.
 He predicted that politics would be the cause of his premature death.The cult must stem much more from internal faith than from a pompous appearance.
 It is better to pray with a pure heart before the family altar than to perform gaudy ceremonies in a pagoda, clad in the robes of an unworthy bonze.